Have you considered ordering Essiac in capsule form?

 It costs less than $1 per day to use our Essiac - the best price you'll find anywhere!

-It comes complete with the easy-to-follow instructions and suggested use.
-This tea is simple to make and takes just ten minutes once every two weeks to prepare.
+This tea is simple to make and takes just ten minutes to make a two-week supply.

 7 comments